alaahgag/BigData_Processing_Using_Spark/README.md

 ### 1. Importing Libraries and Spark Setup:

-We kickstart our project by importing essential libraries and configuring the Spark session.
-Given the limitations of my local machine (8GB RAM, 4 cores), we're running the code locally.
-Our configuration includes:
+I kickstart my project by importing essential libraries and configuring the Spark session.
+Given the limitations of my local machine (8GB RAM, 4 cores), I'm running the code locally.
+My configuration includes:

 - Setting executor memory to 5GB.
 - Configuring executor cores to 3.